Toughening stance on China's Xinjiang, Britain introduces new company rules

 “They are devoid of any facts and are a sham political game through and through.
 We urge relevant countries to stop fabricating lies, stop practicing double standards on counterterrorism and stop interfering in China’s internal affairs,” Zhang said.

-Reporting by Sarah Young, Elizabeth Piper and Paul Sandle in London and Michelle Nichols at the UN, writing by Elizabeth Piper, editing by Angus MacSwan
+Reporting by Sarah Young, Elizabeth Piper and Paul Sandle in London and Michelle Nichols at the UN, additional reporting by Gabriel Crossley in Beijing, writing by Elizabeth Piper, editing by Angus MacSwan, Robert Birsel

 Our Standards: The Thomson Reuters Trust Principles.